Short answer

 The statement follows from available evidence but is not directly proven

-Example: an EVM-compatible explorer may make EVM-style research practical, but that does not verify every part of the underlying architecture.
+Example: a project using an EVM-compatible explorer makes certain development assumptions practical, but that does not verify the full underlying architecture or its security properties.

 Unknown